 In 1981, Michael Clegg, a chemist based in Austin Texas, set up a mail order business supplying bottles of MDMA in pill form.
 He dubbed the drug ‘Ecstasy’ as a marketing gimmick, wanting to make it sound more exciting.

-Noting its popularity at dance clubs, to promote his product Clegg staged ‘Ecstasy Nights’ in local nightclubs, where the drug was given away for free.
+Noting its popularity at dance clubs, to promote his product Clegg staged ‘Ecstasy Nights’ in local venues, where the drug was given away for free.

-Objections to the ban were also raised; therapists and psychologists, supporters of Shulgin’s research, who still believed in its potential as a therapeutic treatment.
+Objections to the ban were also raised.
+Therapists and psychologists, supporters of Shulgin’s research, again raised its potential as a therapeutic treatment.

-Nevertheless, MDMA was listed as a Schedule 1 controlled substance on July 1, 1985, making its production and consumption illegal in the United States.
+The hearings concluded and MDMA was listed as a Schedule 1 controlled substance on July 1, 1985, making its production and consumption illegal in the United States.
 Other western countries followed suit, and MDMA was driven underground.
-Rave culture, the 90s, EDM, were all still in its future.